bjasspa/jasspa/microemacs/readme.md

 This is a truly portable version, it will not alter/add to your environment or registry and will only create/edit files you explicitly ask it to.
 So this version is ideal for trying MicroEmacs without affecting your computer.

-For a more complete experience execute command  init-session, this creates a small user configuration directory in your user area, allowing MicroEmacs to save setup changes and download supporting files such as the comprehensive help docs and spelling dictionaries for numerous languages.
+For a more complete experience execute command  **init-session**, this creates a small user configuration directory in your user area, allowing MicroEmacs to save setup changes and download supporting files such as the comprehensive help docs and spelling dictionaries for numerous languages.